PN-Tester/pn-tester.github.io/_posts/2024-03-16-Philosophy.md

 Discipline is the sword, and with this sword you can fell any problem, any issue, and achieve greatness.

-Like Excalibur, wielding this weapon will make you king of your own existence.
+Like the mythical sword in the stone Excalibur, wielding this weapon will make you king of your own existence.

 But heavy lies the crown, make no mistake.